Q&A - Garbage Truck Leads the Morning Parade

 121 Despite section 120 (b), the driver of a vehicle referred to in that section must drive with due regard for safety, having regard to all the circumstances, including the nature, condition and use of the highway and the amount of traffic that is, or might reasonably be expected to be, on it.

-Once they start leading the parade, I would suggest that there is an onus to do something to let everyone pass before continuing on their route.
+Once they start leading the parade, due regard for safety should require that they do something to let waiting vehicles pass before continuing on their route.

 For drivers in the parade, of course you cannot pass the school bus when the red lights are flashing.
 It's fair game once the lights go out and it is safe though.